Sindarin: Doriathrin

 Doriathrin preserved many archaic features.
 Unlike the other dialects, it remained free from Quenya influences.
 The "accent" of Doriath was also quite recognisable, so that after Túrin had left Doriath he kept a Doriathrin accent until his death, which immediately pinpointed his origin to speakers of other dialects of Sindarin.
 "The post-war 'Beleriandic' as lingua franca and as a language of Noldor was strongly influenced by Doriath."
-Tolkien set out much about Doriathrin morphology, and how it contrasts with the other Sindarin dialects, in his linguistic writings:
+Tolkien set out much about Doriathrin's morphology, and how it contrasts with the other Sindarin dialects, in his linguistic writings:

 "Doriathrin preserved in common use the dual of nouns, pronouns, and verbal personal inflexions, as well as a clear distinction between 'general' or 'collective' plurals (as elenath), and 'particular' plurals (as elin). ...
 But it was none-the-less in a few but important points of phonology marked by changes not universal in Sindarin.
 Most notable among these was the spirantalizing of m > nasal ṽ, the nasality of which was, however, never lost in Doriathrin proper until after the dissolution of the "Hidden Realm". ...
 The changes of mp, nt, ñk, also proceeded earlier and further than in the other dialects."